Overnight Sensation 2.5 Speaker Kit – TMM Version by Paul Carmody

 - 4 x Hi-Vi B4N Mid Woofers

-- All Crossover components featuring Poly capacitors and Air and laminate core inductors
+- All Crossover components featuring Poly/NPE capacitors, and Air/laminate core inductors

 - Full Build Plans